Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 4. Plant in moist, well-draining soil

-5. Cover with a plastic bag to maintain humidity
+5. Cover with a plastic bag to hold humidity

 6. Place in bright, indirect light